 Keeping a Computer Maintenance Checklist Pays Off

-The saying, a stitch in time saves nine, is most applicable when you consider keeping
+The saying, a stitch in time saves nine, is most applicable when you consider keeping your

-task or even just browsing.
+even just browsing.

 According to experts, doing routine maintenance will save you the trouble of irritating computer problems such

 as multiple crashes, program freeze, snags, or unresponsiveness from the eyboard or mouse.
 Allot specific time

 monthly to perform maintenance activities to keep your computer the best work companion you’ll ever have.

 There are numerous items that help to maintain your computer, but here are some of the most recommended for

 preventive computer maintenance checklist that should be done periodically:

 Empty the Recycle Bin – files that have been deleted are still stored in the recycle bin and eats up computer